Draggie306/CheatSheets/GCSE/source/Computer Science Paper 1&2 Cheat Sheet.md

 Interpreted code is slower, as the CPU must wait for every line to be translated, but has the potential to run on multiple kinds of hardware, running different operating systems.
 It simply executes code, without saving a machine code version.
 They require less memory also as they do not translate the entire file.

 > Interpreters can be built with a REPL, or a Read Execute Print Loop.
-Hence the name repl.it.
+Hence the name repl.it for the online IDE.

 ## 2.5.2 The IDE